parkertoddbrooks/ERA-Protocol/dialogue/readme.md

 ## What Each Entry Includes

 - A conversation excerpt
-- Optional annotated cue (mapped to the Protocol)
+- Annotated cue (mapped to the Protocol)
-- Optional reflection or cross-reference to a fragment or doctrine principle
+- Reflection or cross-reference to a fragment or doctrine principle
+- Additional model interpretation as a separate analysis, demonstrating how different systems might view the same interaction

 ## Contributors